WangHonghui123/Goal-Conditioned-Social-LSTM/README.md

 ## Result
 The result of Goal-Conditioned Social-LSTM methods using predicted goal and ground truth goal for complete normalized pedestrian trajectory prediction (20 frames) are shown as follows:

+Note that the predicted goal is different from ICCV2021.

 Note that Goal-Conditioned Social-LSTM A means using ground truth goal during test; Goal-Conditioned Social-LSTM B means using predicted goal during test

 **ADE:**